Mërgim Vojvoda

-Mërgim Vojvoda (born 1 February 1995) is a Kosovan professional footballer who plays as a full-back or defensive midfielder for club Como and the Kosovo national team.
+Mërgim Vojvoda (born 1 February 1995) is a Kosovan professional footballer who plays as a right wing-back or right-back for club Udinese and the Kosovo national team.

 Vojvoda is the Kosovo national team's most-capped player.

 Club career

 Early career

 Vojvoda is a product of youth team systems of the different Belgian and Dutch sides such as JS Pierreuse, CSJ Grivegnée and MVV Maastricht.
 In 2011 at the age of 16, he joined with youth team of Standard Liège.

 Loan at Sint-Truiden

 On 20 August 2014, Vojvoda joined Belgian Second Division side Sint-Truidense, on a season-long loan.
 On 8 November 2014, he made his debut in a 1–0 away win against Roeselare after coming on as a substitute at 63rd minute in place of Pierre-Baptiste Baherlé.

 Loan at Carl Zeiss Jena

 On 22 June 2015, Vojvoda joined Regionalliga Nordost side Carl Zeiss Jena, on a season-long loan.
 One month later, he made his debut in a 3–0 away win against VfB Auerbach after coming on as a substitute at 73rd minute in place of Sören Eismann.